VishnuGShephertz/App42-Photo-Sharing/README.md

 __Load Comments__

-This has been done in  App42ServiceApi.java : Shared photos
+This has been done in  App42ServiceApi.java :

 ```
             ArrayList<Review> allComments = reviewService.getCommentsByItem(photoID);